Voices of a Distant Star: OVA

 The Voices of a Distant Star OVA was directed, written and produced by Makoto Shinkai.
 Shinkai and his fiancé, Mika Shinohara, provided the voices of the characters for the original video.
 The OVA was released for an advanced screening in February 2002.
 Yoshihiro Hagiwara produced the DVD release, and the voice actors were Chihiro Suzuki and Sumi Mutoh.
 CoMix Wave Inc. released it on DVD on April 19, 2002.
 A DVD Book version of the story was released by Tokuma Shoten on October 6, 2002.

 In July 2002, ADV Films announced it had licensed Voices of a Distant Star for a North American release.
 Steven Foster, director of ADV Films, directed the dubbing of the film into English, with voices provided by Adam Colon and Cynthia Martinez.
 ADV Films released the North American DVD on June 10, 2003.
 On June 30, 2003, ADV recalled the North American DVDs because they failed to include the original Japanese tracks made by Shinkai and Shinohara.
 ADV Films UK released the DVD in the United Kingdom on November 17, 2003.
 ADV Films UK also released a Shinkai Collection DVD set, containing Voices of a Distant Star and The Place Promised in Our Early Days, on September 3, 2007.
 Anime Limited has since taken over ADV Film's license for the film and has announced DVD and Blu-ray twin-pack releases of Voices of a Distant Star and The Place Promised in Our Early Days in the UK.
 The film was licensed in Australasia by Madman Entertainment, which released the DVD on October 15, 2003.

 The film was licensed in France by Kazé, in Italy by D/visual, in Russia by XLM Media, in Taiwan by Proware Multimedia International.
 Crunchyroll streamed the film for free for 48 hours beginning on March 5, 2010, to celebrate Shinkai as director.

-On March 10, 2022, GKIDS announced they have licensed Voices of a Distant Star, along with three other works by Makoto Shinkai for North American home video release in 2022.
+On March 10, 2022, GKIDS announced that they have licensed Voices of a Distant Star, along with three other works by Makoto Shinkai, for North American home video release in 2022; the film was included as a bonus feature on the Blu-ray release of 5 Centimeters per Second on June 7.